-- Preview Email Newsletter

 WASHINGTON, July 11 -- CALinnovates, a California-based tech advocacy coalition, has submitted a public comment letter to the U.S. Federal Trade Commission (FTC) and the U.S. Department of Justice (DOJ), urging action against unfair and anticompetitive practices in the live event ticketing industry.
 The letter emphasizes the significant benefits that technology has brought to ticketing but also raises concerns about the exploitation of these innovations by unscrupulous resellers.

-In the corresp more ST
+In the correspondence, the organization highlights that while te more ST

 Canadian National Railway Supports Waiver Request to Enhance Track Inspection Safety (10)